Wastewater Systems.

 (n) Fees. - The local health department may assess an administrative fee of no more than thirty-five dollars ($35.00) for filing costs.

-(o) Change in System Ownership. - A wastewater system authorized pursuant to this section shall be transferrable to a new owner with the consent of the professional engineer.
-The new owner and the professional engineer shall enter a contract for the wastewater system.
+(o) Change in System Ownership. - A wastewater system authorized pursuant to this section shall not be affected by change in ownership of the site for the wastewater system.

 (o1) Revocation. - A Notice of Intent to Construct or an Authorization to Operate issued by an engineer under this section may be revoked by the engineer that issued the Notice of Intent to Construct or the Authorization to Operate.
 The professional engineer shall send written notification of the revocation to the owner, the licensed soil scientist, the licensed geologist, if any, the certified contractor, the local health department, and the certified water pollution control system operator, if any.
 The professional engineer shall cite the specific reason for the revocation in the written notification.